Double Moonsault:

 Thank you to Rob Naylor for remembering this one and sending it my way.
 And no, I'm not going to mention anything about gravity remembering Pac here.
 I'm not doing that, and you're not currently reading that.
 He was a few inches away from catastrophic injury but managed to continue rotating to walk away unscathed.

-In the early 2010s, Charade broke onto the scene as an exciting new high flyer out of AR Fox's and Mr. Hughes' WWA4 school.
-He later appeared in Chikara as Shynron/Shenron.
+In the early 2010s, Charade broke onto the scene as an exciting new high flyer out of Georgia’s WWA4 school, where Mr. Hughes and AR Fox have worked as lead trainers.
+He later appeared in Chikara and other indies as Shynron, Shenron, and Zenshi.

 Video credit: Combat Zone Wrestling